Skip to content

 Use only non-focused LEDs, and ensure total output is 4 mW/sr or less.

-Safety References
+📚 Safety References & Data

 Released under the MIT License.